KaleungL/homepage/index.md

 <p>
   My research areas include finance, macroeconomics and labour economics.
 My current projects investigate the role of banking organisations in the broader economy.
-  I study why banks thrive or fail, how they respond to policies and regulations, and how their behaviour affects the wellbeing of individuals, households and firms.
+  I study why banks thrive or fail, how they respond to policies and regulations, and how their behaviour affects the wellbeing of individuals, households, and firms.
 </p>